Ficus Alii (FY-kus ah-lee) is a relatively new addition to the world of cultivated Ficus plants.

 If you keep your Alii Ficus Fig in very shaded spots or low light, it will take much longer to produce new leaves.

 A good way to combat this and make sure plants get enough light is to rotate the plant weekly.
 Even amounts of bright indirect light help maintain Alii’s shape.

 Ficus Alii is tolerant of temperature fluctuations but should ideally be kept in temperatures that are between 60° – 85° degrees Fahrenheit.

 Ficus alii is a fairly hardy plant that can survive even in temperatures as low as 45° degrees Fahrenheit for short periods of time.

 Watering and Feeding

 Avoid overwatering or expect leaf drop.
-Be careful not to let Ficus maclellandii plants sit in water.
+Be careful not to let Ficus Alii plants sit in water.

 Wait until the top inch or so of the soil has dried out after thoroughly watering again.

 If there is any excess water left at the bottom, make sure you drain the excess water immediately.

 Ficus alii doesn’t need to be fed during the colder months of the winter and fall.

 During the spring and summer growing season use a balanced liquid fertilizer to feed your plant once a month.

 However, it is advisable to steer clear of fertilizers with high levels of the chemical boron.
 Alii Ficus is boron sensitive.

 Soil and Transplanting

 This plant isn’t too picky about potting soil.
 Any well-draining, well-aerated potting soil will do.

 Just make sure that your soil does not stay waterlogged and the pot has drainage holes.